FuqingWang/Kyulux_UI/README.md

 # Kyulux_UI
+A simple DataTable UI to support data visualization.

 ## Objective
 The objective of this project is to create a app that consumes a Restful API and display the response in a data table format.